 The ideal home for Barney would be a quiet home where someone is home most of the day and one without a lot of people coming and going.
 His new family must understand how to calm an anxious dog like Barney by letting him be and allowing him to adjust to them at his pace.

-Buddy is neutered, current on vaccinations, microchipped, and on heartworm and flea/tick preventative.
-His adoption fee is $220.00 plus $16.01 sales tax for a total of $236.01.
-His foster parents would like his adoptive home to be within 30 miles of the Twin Cities and also encourage them to attend the Shih Tzu rescue reunion held in September every year.
+Barney is neutered, current on vaccinations, microchipped, and on heartworm and flea/tick preventive.
+His adoption fee is $170.00 plus $12.37 sales tax for a total of $182.37.
+His foster family would like his adopters to live within the Twin Cities and hope that they will come to the Shih Tzu Rescue Reunion held in September every year.

-To meet Buddy, please complete an adoption application.
-Or you can also see him and the other dogs available for adoption from Shih Tzu Rescue of Minnesota by visiting with us from 10:00 AM to 1:00 PM at the Minnetonka Petco near Ridgedale on Saturdays September 24th, October 1st November 5th or December 3rd.
+To meet Barney, please complete an adoption application.
+Or you can also see him and the other dogs available for adoption from Shih Tzu Rescue of Minnesota by visiting with us from 10:00 AM to 1:00 PM at the Minnetonka Petco near Ridgedale the first Saturday of every month.

 Your message has been sent to Shih Tzu Rescue of Minnesota.

 You'll receive a copy, too, at to help you keep track of which pets you've inquired about, and which shelters and rescues you've emailed.

 NOTE: Some shelters have physical locations you can visit; some of these shelters may only have pets for a limited time, so please do not wait for a reply—just go visit the shelter!
 Other organizations are rescue groups run by busy volunteers who may take a while to reply.
 You can find information about the shelter or rescue group caring for this pet, and their adoption procedures, on the pet's details page on Adopt-a-Pet.com.